paulbayer/Inventory_Scripts/README.md

     - The other is to resolve a problem that exists with the AWS Landing Zone tool - which creates Parameter Store entries and doesn't clean them up when needed.
 Since the Parameter Store has a limit of 10,000 entries - some sophisticated, long-time customers could hit this limit and be frustrated by the inability to easily remediate this acknowledged bug.
   - This script can solve that problem by using the "--ALZ" parameter and the "-b" parameter to identify any left-over parameters that should be cleaned up since so many days back (ideally further back than your last successful Pipeline run).
   - As usual - provide the "+delete" parameter to allow the script to programmatically remediate the problem.

+- **update_retention_on_all_my_cw_groups.py**
+  - Ok - so I thought that perhaps the default behavior of CW to make all log groups set to "Never Delete" was wrong, and how much money could I save if I changed all my groups to be 90 days instead?
+I was really excited, except then I found out (after I wrote the thing) that you weren't really saving all that much.
+  - Just in case people want to use this to save money - it runs and shows you how much you could save, if you want to update the retention periods across your environment.

 Utility Files
 ----------------